phoenix-rtos/phoenix-rtos-devices/tty/spike-tty/README.md

-# pc-uart
+# spike-tty

-This server provides TTY functionality for IBM PC compatible 16550 UART.
+This server implements TTY functionality for HTIF console emulated by RISCV Spike emulator.